Worthy of recognition

 HAM RADIO PRODUCTIONS

-I was honored to be named 2002 Radio Amateur of the Year by the Dayton Hamvention for my “years of service” to the U.S. Amateur Radio Service.
+Hap was honored as *2002 Radio Amateur of the Year* by the Dayton Hamvention for his “years of service” to Amateur Radio.